-IFRS 15 Revenue from Contracts with Customers is a new standard which establishes a new five-step model for revenue arising from contracts with customers.
-Revenue is recognized as the amount that reflects the consideration to which any entity expects to be entitled to in exchange for transferring gods or services to a customer.
+IFRS 15 - Revenue from Contracts with Customers

+IFRS 15 is a new standard which establishes a new five-step model for revenue arising from contracts with customers.
+Revenue is recognized as the amount that reflects the consideration to which an entity expects to be entitled to in exchange for transferring goods or services to a customer.
 IFRS 15 is effective for periods beginning on or after January 1, 2018.
+The adoption of IFRS 15 had no impact on the Company's financial statements.